YugWu/tiny_chat_server/README.md

-# Tiny chat server - A simple chat server use I/O select write with python.
+# Tiny chat server
+A simple chat server use I/O select, use python.